 Coinbase charge fees ranging from roughly 1.49% to 3.99%, depending on your payment method, with credit card transactions resulting in fees at the higher end of the scale.
 Coinbase fees are generally lower than other competitors who operate a similar business model, such as Coinmama or CEX.

 Currently, Coinbase only allows users to buy Bitcoin, Ethereum and Litecoin, although it does have plans to add more currencies to the platform.
 In respect of ‘hard forks’ of cryptocurrencies such as Bitcoin Cash and Bitcoin Gold, Coinbase have stated that they will only offer trading in these once there is guarantees in respect of security.
-Coinbase have stated that it will support Bitcoin Cash from 1 January 2018, although there are no current plans in place in respect of Bitcoin Gold.

 In addition, Coinbase operates the Coinbase Pro exchange, which is intended to focus on professional traders.